-- Goal 2, Action 2: - ~2.6 Behavior Intervention Team Services (ELE 2.7/2.6) students, including students in Special Education, have been recipients of supports as district psychologists, counselors, mental health clinicians, behavioral support specialists, and site administrators (principals and assistant principals) participated various trainings that support practices and strategies identifying threats and responding to crisis situations.
-Case management supports were provided directly to students based on referrals in the consultation, assessment and behavior planning, and behavior intervention and supports.

-~1.13 - New Teacher Support (SA 7.9/1.13) provide new/beginning teachers with weekly "just-in time" support and guidance on completing credential requirements.
+- 206 Behavior Intervention Team Services (ELE 2.7/2.6/206) students, including students in Special Education, have been recipients of supports as district psychologists, counselors, mental health clinicians, behavioral support specialists, and site administrators (principals and assistant principals) participated various trainings that support practices and strategies identifying threats and responding to crisis situations.
+Case management supports were provided directly to students based on referrals in the consultation, assessment and behavior planning, and behavior intervention and supports. - 207 Assistant Principal Restoration At TK-8th Grade School Sites (ELE 2.8/2.7/207) site administrator (principals and assistant principals) received in-person professional development opportunities (i.e. master scheduling) supporting leadership and instruction. - 113 New Teacher Support (SA 7.9/1.13/113) provide new/beginning teachers with weekly "just-in time" support and guidance on completing credential requirements.
 Professional development support is provided during designated district professional development days and through bi-monthly support sessions.
-Challenges experienced have has been around securing highly qualified site support and/or mentor teachers surface when a subject-matter and/or credential type "like" match cannot be facilitated.

-Goal 2.
-Action 7:

-- ~2.21 Mental Health Clinicians (ELE 9.15/2.21) direct services to students who may benefit from school-based mental health services.
-Services provided include trauma-informed, evidence-based practices in individual, group, and family therapy for students to support student attendance and access to their educational and academic experiences. - ~2.24 School Counselors (ELE 10.1/2.24) are assigned and work in collaboration with school site teams to develop equitable and healthy learning environments that enhance the social-emotional and academic learning for all students.
-Specifically, counselors have been able to provide essential tier one lessons and identify students for small support groups to ensure all students develop and can demonstrate the attitudes, knowledge and skills that lead to success in school and beyond.
+Challenges experienced have has been around securing highly qualified site support and/or mentor teachers surface when a subject-matter and/or credential type "like" match cannot be facilitated. - 220 Mental Health Clinicians (ELE 9.15/2.21/221) direct services to students who may benefit from school-based mental health services.
+Services provided include trauma-informed, evidence-based practices in individual, group, and family therapy for students to support student attendance and access to their educational and academic experiences. - 224 School Counselors (ELE 10.1/2.24/224) are assigned and work in collaboration with school site teams to develop equitable and healthy learning environments that enhance the social-emotional and academic learning for all students.
+Specifically, counselors have been able to provide essential tier one lessons and identify students for small support groups to ensure all students develop and can demonstrate the attitudes, knowledge and skills that lead to success in school and beyond. - 202 Staffing Support Resources For High Needs Specialized Positions (ELE 2.1/2.2/202) many recruiting events have been held resulting in offered hiring bonuses and tuition assistance for many of our specialized certificated positions.

-~2.7 - Assistant Principal Restoration At TK-8th Grade School Sites (ELE 2.8/2.7) site administrator (principals and assistant principals) received in-person professional development opportunities (i.e. master scheduling) supporting leadership and instruction.

-~2.2 - Staffing Support Resources For High Needs Specialized Positions (ELE 2.1/2.2) many recruiting events have been held resulting in offered hiring bonuses and tuition assistance for many of our specialized certificated positions.
 This has helped to draw people to our district to serve our students with special needs, ELs, and students who struggle with academic deficits due to the pandemic or other mitigating factors.